aus-plant-phenomics-network/stac-generator/docs/setup.md

 To create a STAC-compliant record, you need to provide additional metadata using configuration files.
 Configurations define STAC items in a collection.
 At a minimum, a config file should include:

-- Path to the asset
+- `location`: path to the asset
-- Unique identifier (id)
+- `id`: Unique identifier
+- `collection_date`: date of asset collection
-- Date and time of asset collection
+- `collection_time`: time of asset collection

+Note that config fields can be entered in any order.

 Supported config formats:

 - Preferred: json, yaml
 - Limited use: csv

 Example configurations are included in the config folder of the extracted zip file.

 *Note*: The tutorial configs differ slightly from these due to their use of cloud-based asset URLs.